“Though the fig tree does not bud and there are no grapes on the vines,

 He really can turn all our pain into gain.

 And disappointment can lead you back Home, rather than astray and away from Home.

-He will lead you to higher ground so you can see how He sees, and how all of life unfolds before Him.
+He will lead you on to higher ground so you can see how He sees, see how all of life unfolds before Him.

 And I remember it now — it was down the back of those mountains.

-It was there where I stood in all those majesty, and for once see all His ability that could erase all of my frailties.
+It was there where I stood in all those majesties, and for once, see all His ability that could erase all of my frailties.

-Though 2018 is one of the hardest years to understand in my life, I’m beginning to see that He can give closures that you’re so desperate to have but never know how to have.
+Though 2018 is one of the hardest years to understand in my life, I’m beginning to see that He can give the closure I’m so desperate to have, but never knew how to find.

 Do they ever stop feeling the heart-wrenched need for answers that can only be found deep in the valleys of God?